noellero/noellero/README.md

 - My name is Noelle Robertson.
 Welcome to my profile!
 - I am currently studying Cybersecurity, beginning with an AAS at a local institution.
 I plan to continue my education with a BS in either Computer Science or Network Engineering/Security.
 From there, I hope to attain a MSc in Cybersecurity and Information Assurance.
 - As of now, I am in the process of learning the basics.
 Besides my studies, I am working on a side-scroller game in my down time.
 I have an academic background in Visual Arts and am excited to combine my interests of programming and the arts.
+- I can be reached at noellero@proton.me for any inquiries.